 There are several ways to chop up your prospects’ phone data:

-- You can search for the number of your prospects on social networks thanks to “scrapping” tools = They don’t know you yet.
+- You can search for your prospects’ numbers on social networks through “scrapping” tools = They don’t know you yet.

 - You have obtained their phone number at an event, thanks to an information form = they already know you a little.

-- You have launched a prospecting campaign in which you directly propose a call to your lead = They know that you will contact them quickly.
+- You have launched a prospecting campaign in which you directly propose a call to prospects = They know that you will contact them quickly.

 Each strategy is different and therefore each approach will have to be thought out according to the elements you have.
-It is an ultra direct prospecting.
-Most of the time, they know little or nothing about you, and you have to convince them to listen to you.
+This is ultra direct prospecting.
+Most of the time, they don’t know you or know little about you, and you have to convince them to listen to you.

 Cold emailing and retargeting

-💡 Did you know Before you cold email, you need to set up a couple of things on your business email box.
+Before you can cold email, you need to set up a couple of things on your business email box.
 To help you out, we’ve put together a completely free A to Z tutorial so you can get started right away and get the best results. 🎁

 Digital and automated prospecting

-Multi-channel prospecting, this is one of the most powerful forms of B2b prospecting, not to mention the most powerful.
-It’s about adding a prospect to your CRM and getting him or her into an ultra-personalized process.
+Multi-channel prospecting is one of the most powerful forms of B2b prospecting, if not the most powerful.
+It’s about adding a prospect to your CRM and getting them into an ultra-personalized journey.

 Participate in physical or digital events